ISM-Houston Business Report – June 2026

 • Lumber prices have remained stable for the last several months.

 • This sector continues to experience strong expansion.
-The sales/new orders, employment, purchases, prices paid, and lead times indices continue to point to significant strength.
+The sales/new orders, employment, purchases, and prices paid indices are all showing significant strength.
+The lead times index fell to near neutral.

 Durable Goods Manufacturing: